-These recycled DIY decor ideas for your home are easy to do, and turn trash into treasure!
+These fun upcycling decor ideas for your home are easy to do, and turn trash into treasure!

 By Diane Small

-When you have something that you find lovely, but can no longer use, but your mind to work.
+When you have something that you find lovely, but can no longer use, put your mind to work.
 Is there any way of transforming that object into something useful again?
 A good example is in our main image (credit: dsgndcr.com).
-Those bottles were easily given a new life with a bit of string and chalk board paint.
+Those bottles were easily given a new life with a bit of string and chalkboard paint.
 They made for beautiful vases, because they were pretty objects to begin with!

 While some of these recycled DIY decor ideas are super easy and require nothing more than a lick of paint, others may need actual tools, like a drill, brackets and screwdriver.
 Make sure you have everything you need before you embark on one of these projects.

 Not sure how to do something?
 YouTube is full of tutorials.
-Check them out!
+Check them out, depending on your needs.

 A bike becomes a basin.
 A bathtub is transformed into a sofa.
-Recycling options are endless!
+The furniture and decor recycling options are endless!
 Upcycling is all about embracing the journey and having a unique vision when creating recycled DIY decor ideas.

-Lost for ideas?
-I hope these 20 recycled DIY decor ideas inspire you!
+Still stuck for ideas?
+I hope these recycled DIY decor ideas inspire you!

 1. Doily Table Runner

 It’s one of the easiest upcycling decor ideas to do.
 Just find as many pretty, antique doilies as you can.
 They should be of all different shapes and sizes.
 Lay them out in a pattern you like, and pin them together before sewing them loosely together in the design of your choice.
 The length should be a few centimetres longer than the table you’d like to lay them down on.

 2. Matching Bathroom Set

-In the example pic below from thepaintedhive.net, they’ve unified all bathroom items with black, and added some metallic copper paint on the soap pump apparatus, and painted the base plate for the set with a textured spray.
+In the example pic below from thepaintedhive.net, they’ve unified mismatched bathroom items with black.
+Then, they’ve added some metallic copper paint on the soap pump apparatus.
+Finally, they painted the base plate for the set with a textured spray.
 The result?
 A seriously luxurious bathroom set!

 4. Utilities Holder